FMFluke/PWP-EMSE/README.md

 With Database configured and set up properly, you can start to run the API by using command `flask run`.
 (Remember that the FLASK_APP has to be set first, as described in database setup).

 The test cases for API functionalities are in `test_resource.py`.
 To run the test of API, use command `pytest test_resource.py`.
 If you want to see the coverage of this test, run `pytest --cov-report term-missing --cov=Foodpoint test_resource.py` instead.

+## Running Client Application
+With Database configured and set up properly, you can start to run the API by using command `flask run`.
+(Remember that the FLASK_APP has to be set first, as described in database setup).
+After executing `flask run` command, application can be accessed in any web browser using `http://localhost:5000/recipebook/` address, application can be used by using `gdramsey` username contains some populated data, otherwise create new account and here we go.